 Birds are almost everywhere if you take the time to notice them – and once you do, they can provide hours of entertainment.
-Not only can you spend time identifying different bird species and learning about their behaviours, but you can also spot family dynamics, see chicks grow up, and watch as some birds prepare to fly thousands of miles back to other parts of the world for winter.
+Not only can you spend time identifying different bird species and learning about their behaviours, but you can also spot family dynamics, see chicks grow up, and watch as migratory birds fly thousands of miles back and forth to other parts of the world throughout the year.

 Bird watching is a fascinating and flexible activity that can help to keep your mind in the present moment – but getting started is also completely free, and can be done from the comfort of your own home.

 Here, we’ll offer 11 tips and tricks for beginners – to help you get the most from your bird watching experience.

 - 1. Start bird watching from anywhere

 - 2. Get an idea about the sorts of birds that you’re likely to see

 - 3. Pick a few things to concentrate on